 - From wounds or injury incurred in a terrorist or military action

-This varies based on the circumstances of the death:
+This varies based on the events of the death:

-- For combat zone-related deaths – The Internal Revenue Service forgives the service member’s tax liability for the tax year in which the death occurred and any previous tax years ending on or after the first day of active duty in a combat zone.
-Any remaining unpaid taxes from previous years are also forgiven.
+- For combat zone-related deaths: The IRS forgives the service member’s tax liability for the tax year in which the death occurred — and any previous tax years ending on or after the first day of active duty in a combat zone.
+The government also forgives any remaining unpaid taxes from previous years.

-- For terrorist or military action related-deaths – The Internal Revenue Service forgives the service member’s tax liability for the year in which the injury occurred (even if death occurs in a separate year) and one year prior.
-So, a service member who dies in 2015 from injuries sustained in a 2014 terrorist attack could receive tax forgiveness beginning in 2013.
+- For terrorist or military action related-deaths: The IRS forgives the service member’s tax liability for the year in which the injury occurred (even if death occurs in a separate year) and one year prior.
+So, a service member who dies in 2022 from injuries sustained in a 2021 terrorist attack could receive tax forgiveness beginning in 2020.

 How does tax forgiveness affect joint filing?

-- When you submit a claim for tax forgiveness, you’ll need to determine the portion of your joint tax liability for which the service member would have been liable if a separate return had been filed.
+- When you submit a claim for tax forgiveness, you’ll need to determine the portion of your joint tax liability for which the service member would have been liable if you had filed a separate return.

 How can I submit a claim for tax forgiveness?

-- If the tax return has not yet been filed, file a Form 1040 with the service member’s W-2.
+- If you have not filed the tax return, file a Form 1040 with the service member’s W-2.

-- If the tax return has already been filed, file a separate Form 1040X for each year in question.
+- If you already filed the tax return, file a separate Form 1040X for each year in question.

 You can identify your claim by writing one of the following on the total tax line on Forms 1040 or 1040X: